Mathieu Laine: Intellectual views

 Mathieu Laine places individual freedom at the heart of his intellectual work.
 He denounces excessive interventionism and contemporary socialism, which he identifies as much on the right as on the left, and presents "the power and primacy of freedom" as the salutary path for France.

 Individual freedoms are the very core of Laine's thought.
 He criticised government interventionism as well as modern socialism, which are, according to him, common to both the left and right wings.
 He asserts that only ‘the power and the primacy of freedom’ can be salutary for France.

 In his first essay, La Grande nurserie (The Great Nursery) in 2006, he argues that the actions of the "Etat Nounou" (the nursing state) are breaking ‘the individual energies, the growth and the sense of responsibility’ by implementing preventive and prohibitive regulations.
 He considers those regulations to be freedom destroying and demonstrates their inefficiency due to their ‘suffocating’ effects on individuals.
 He proposes an alternate liberal approach based on individual responsibility and on lesser governmental activities.

-In the Dictionnaire amoureux de la liberté (A Lover’s Dictionnary of Liberty) published in 2013, Mathieu Laine defines freedom as "that deep, individual, cementing feeling of our dignity, the best chance for each person to hope to be and become what he or she is made for.
+In the Dictionnaire amoureux de la liberté (A Lover’s Dictionary of Liberty) published in 2013, Mathieu Laine defines freedom as "that deep, individual, cementing feeling of our dignity, the best chance for each person to hope to be and become what he or she is made for.
 Freedom is the very condition of humanity, happiness and self-esteem ".

 In La France Adolescente (Adolescent France), he and psychiatrist Patrice Huerre paint a portrait of a complex country that aspires to greater freedom to give way to its thirst for creativity.
 According to the two authors, the suffocating social policy, the nanny-state, surveillance, characterises this impotent state, which nevertheless wants to be omnipresent in the lives of individuals.